Vascular Care Center

 The Interventional Radiology Lab performs approximately 25 different procedures including vascular imaging and intervention (angioplasty/stenting), urologic drainage/stent insertions, vertebroplasty, permanent ports, and PICC lines for long-term therapy.
 Imaging and Intervention for all types of dialysis access is offered as well.

-As of September 2008, a comprehensive and collaborative EVLT program was started.
+As of September 2008, a comprehensive and collaborative vascular program was started.
 It offers treatment for varicose veins.
-The procedure is actually done in the Venous Care Center located in the Endoscopy Dept.
+The procedures include EVLT, Varithena, Venaseal, and Sclerotherapy.
+The procedures are performed in the Venous Care Center.

 Generally, the population of patients seen in the Interventional Radiology Lab have been pre-assessed by a Radiologist.
 This allows for existing medical conditions such as diabetes, poor renal function, or coagulation problems, to be addressed prior to procedure time.